 - Place 1 cup of the fresh raspberries in a fine mesh strainer placed over a bowl.
 Using a spoon, press the berries through the strainer so that the seeds remain in the mesh strainer.
 Discard seeds and set aside the pulp/juice.

 - In a chilled mixing bowl, whip the cream and sugar together on medium to high speed until soft peaks form — about 6 minutes.

-- In a large trifle dish or individual dessert dishes, layer pieces of the brownie, then add whipped cream, and then raspberries.
+- In individual dessert dishes (or a large trifle bowl), layer brownie pieces, add a layer of whipped cream, and then fresh raspberries.
 Repeat until all the brownies, whipped cream and raspberries are used up.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.